Mohit-Sharma-583/Dashboard/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Shadcn Integration

+This project also utilizes [Shadcn](https://shadcn.dev), a UI component library that provides a set of accessible and customizable components.
+It enhances the user interface and experience of the dashboard application.

 ## Learn More